Maultasche/node-console-template/README.md

-# node-console-template
+# A Node.js Console Application Template

-A Node.js console application
+This is a Node.js console application template that contains some example functionality.
+It parses command line arguments with commander and runs unit tests with jest.